NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A weight factor to multiply the force by when it is computed; default is `1.0`.

-In most circumstances, you should define a set of `force-region`s whose union is a closed surface (lying in vacuum and enclosing the object that is experiencing the force).
+In most circumstances, you should define a set of `force-region`s whose union is a closed surface lying in vacuum and enclosing the object that is experiencing the force.

 **`(add-force fcen df nfreq force-regions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;